muckleproject/muckle/README.md

 From the Scottish for "many", Muckle is a scriptable HTTP load and functional test framework.

-Utilising the netty.io Netty "asynchronous event-driven network application framework" project and Mozilla Rhino Javascript engine, Muckle will hopefully provide something useful to those interested in web and web service operation and performance.
+Utilising the <a href="http://netty.io">Netty</a> asynchronous event-driven network application framework project and a< href="https://developer.mozilla.org/en/docs/Rhino">Mozilla Rhino</a> Javascript engine, Muckle will hopefully provide something useful to those interested in web and web service operation and performance.

 <h1>Windows Quickstart</h1>